 For example, you could use a mini split in your bedroom at night and not worry about the rest of the house, then turn on the other units during the day.
 Each mini-split also has its own thermostat, so they can run according to the demands of the part of the home they are in.

 The maximum capacity will depend on the level of available solar power.

 Note – this is not an “off-grid battery powered” unit, although adding batteries is possible, it is not the recommended use.
-If you have no AC power and need a 24×7 off grid solar air conditioner, see our 48v. off-grid solar AC.
+If you have no AC power and need a 24/7 off grid solar, contact us to learn about your options.

 Click Here to order yours today or for more info and specs

 The ACDC12C installs just like a normal mini-split air conditioner, then you connect the solar panels using industry-standard MC4 connectors.